35 Things to Do in Key West with Kids

 You don’t need to stay close to the ground to have fun in Key West.
 These seaplanes take you above the islands to check out the views from a different vantage point.

+One of the favorite views is of all the infamous shipwrecks near the Keys.
 If you don’t want to take a ferry to Dry Tortugas National Park, you can take a seaplane instead!

 Looking for even more things to do in Key West?
 Check out the top-rated Key West activities on Viator.